Stuffed Shells

 stuffed shells covered with tomato sauce

 Cover the dish tightly with aluminum foil.
 Bake until the shells are tender and the sauce is boiling rapidly, about 45 minutes.
-Remove the dish from the oven and discard the foil.
+Discard the foil and sprinkle the fontina over top.

 stuffed shells covered with cheese